 When it comes to hair removal, waxes and electrolysis are generally considered OK, although they may be more painful than usual because of sensitive skin issues.
 On the other hand, depilatories and bleaches should be absolutely avoided.
 They're absorbed into the skin and not enough studies have been conducted to test whether they have harmful effects.

 And always remember, it's a good idea to consult a physician before trying anything that sounds like it might be a little too risqué for a pregnant women to partake in.
-For more information on spas and pregnancy, follow the links on the next page.
+For more information on spas and pregnancy, follow the links below.